winitzki/scall/tutorial/programming_dhall.md

 Note that Scala requires us to write more type parameters explicitly, compared with Haskell.

-The type constructor `WeirdBox` is an example of a GADT (**generalized algebraic data type**).
-GADTs are type constructors whose definition substitutes specific types or nontrivial type expressions as output type parameters.
-In the `WeirdBox` example, the definition substitutes specific types (`Int` and `String`) and the type expression `(a, b)` as output type parameters, instead of just keeping the simple type parameter `a` everywhere.
+The type constructor `WeirdBox` substitutes specific types (`Int` and `String`) and the type expression `(a, b)` as output type parameters, instead of just keeping the simple type parameter `a` everywhere.
 This makes `WeirdBox` a GADT.

-Definitions of GADTs are typically not type-parametric, so GADTs are neither covariant nor contravariant in their type parameters.
+As definitions of GADTs are typically not type-parametric, GADTs are neither covariant nor contravariant in their type parameters.

-A example of using a GADT

-TODO haskell, scala - show the short and the long form of definition of ADTs and show how to pass to nested types and to GADTs

-### GADTs

-Types known as "GADT" (generalized algebraic data types) are type constructors whose definitions are not parametric.

-GADTs can be encoded with the technique similar to the Church encoding of nested types.
+TODO Church encoding of GADTs

-In Haskell or Scala, a GADT is a type constructor (with one or more type parameters) defined by a set of value constructors.
-Each value constructor is specified by its type signature.
-Typically, GADTs are recursively defined because the constructor arguments will use the GADT itself.
-So, we use the Church

 ### Existentially quantified types